 Accessibility and Feasibility of Companion Diagnostic Test pERC recognized the uncertainty that exists concerning the specificity and sensitivity and the lack of a gold standard in PD-L1 testing.
 Until such a reference standard becomes available, pERC agreed that PD-L1 testing using a validated test authorized by Health Canada, or one that is equivalent to that used in the KEYNOTE-024 trial, is reasonable.
-The Committee noted that it would be desirable for jurisdictions to have validated, reliable PD-L1 testing available in Canada to identify both the relevant patient population and manage the budget impact.
-Evidence generation from jurisdictions would be of value in regard to actual numbers of eligible patients and the true budget impact. pERC agreed that the results of the KEYNOTE-024 trial cannot be generalized to patients for whom tissue biopsy is not feasible or where the tissue specimen is inadequate to determine PD-L1 status; therefore, the Committee does not recommend reimbursement for patients whose PD-L1 status cannot be determined.
+The Committee noted that it would be desirable for jurisdictions to have validated, reliable, and available PD-L1 testing across Canada to manage both the patient population and the budget impact of a reimbursement recommendation, which may require evidence generation from jurisdictions. pERC agreed that the results of the KEYNOTE-024 trial cannot be generalized to patients for whom tissue biopsy is not feasible, or where the tissue specimen is inadequate to determine PD-L1 status; therefore, the Committee concluded that the recommendation does not include these groups of untested patients.